yearn/tokenized-strategy/SPECIFICATION.md

 Protocol fees are configured by Yearn governance through the Factory and are taken as a percent of the performanceFees charged.
 I.E. profit = 100, performance fees = 20% protocol fees = 10%.
 Then total fees charged = 100 * .2 = 20 of which 10% is sent to the protocol fee recipient (2) and 90% (18) is sent the strategy specific `performanceFeeRecipient`.

 ### Profit distribution
 Profit from report calls will accumulate in a buffer.
 This buffer will be linearly unlocked over the locking period seconds at profitUnlockingRate.
+Live-accrued profit from an overridden `_strategyTotalAssets()` is not report-locked; it updates the realized baseline immediately after fees.

 Profits will be locked for a max period of time of profitMaxUnlockTime seconds and will be gradually distributed.
 To avoid spending too much gas for profit unlock, the amount of time a profit will be locked is a weighted average between the new profit and the previous profit.